tylerebowers/HP-UEFI-Custom-Logo/README.md

 ## Notes
 * The image must be a JPG, smaller than 32K, and have a resolution of less than 1024x768.
-* The x64 efi shell (shellx64.efi renamed to bootx64.efi) is from here: https://github.com/pbatard/UEFI-Shell/releases
+* The x64 efi shell (shellx64.efi renamed to bootx64.efi) is from [here](https://github.com/pbatard/UEFI-Shell/releases).
-* The custom logo tool is from here: https://support.hp.com/lt-en/drivers/hp-z440-workstation/6978828
+* The custom logo tool is from [here](https://support.hp.com/lt-en/drivers/hp-z440-workstation/6978828).
 * Credit to [Larry Ewing](https://en.wikipedia.org/wiki/Larry_Ewing) for the original [linux logo (edited)](https://brandlogos.net/linux-logo-svg-92851.html)

 ![image](steps.jpg)